Abstract Submission is now OPEN!

 Abstracts will be published in the Abstract Book that will be published by Advances in Clinical and Experimental Medicine.
 EURIPA is pleased to collaborate with the Journal and more information is available on the collaboration.

 There will be a poster walk during the Forum.
 This means that authors, whose abstracts are accepted for posters, will have to bring a physical poster with them to be displayed on the poster boards.
-Everyone attending the Forum will have a chance to vote for the Best Poster, by Friday afternoon 27 June.
-The authors of the top five posters will be invited to present their poster at a ‘Poster session’ on Friday evening, after which the winning poster will be chosen.
+Everyone attending the Forum will have a chance to vote for the Best Poster.
+The authors of the top five posters will be invited to present their poster at a ‘Poster session’ on Friday afternoon, after which the winning poster will be chosen.
 The award will be presented on Saturday morning at the Closing Ceremony.

 Please do not miss this opportunity to participate in a stimulating meeting in an interesting location.

-Join Us in Shaping the Future of Rural Healthcare
+Join Us in in celebrating the diversity of rural practice

 You can submit your abstract for the different types of presentation: oral communication, poster, workshop or One slide/five minute presentation by clicking here.
 Depending on the type of presentation, the abstract form will be slightly different but you will find clear instructions next to type of abstract.